Privacy policy

 10. Omniture Adobe Analytics

-This website uses Adobe Analytics, a web analysis service from Adobe Systems Software Ireland Limited (“Adobe”).
-Adobe Analytics uses so-called “cookies”, which are text files stored on your computer and enable Adobe to analyze the usage of the website.
-The browser’s IP address which is transmitted within this context is not amalgamated with other Adobe data.
-You can prevent the cookies being stored by changing your settings in your browser’s software.
+This website uses Adobe Analytics, a web analysis service provided by Adobe Systems Software Ireland Limited ("Adobe").
+Adobe Analytics uses "cookies", text files saved on your computer, to help the website analyze how users use the site.
+The IP address sent by your browser as part of Adobe Analytics will not be merged with other Adobe data.
+You can prevent cookies from being saved by selecting the appropriate settings on your browser.

 11. TrustYou